Looking for easy family dinner ideas to switch up your weekly routine?

 The prep time for this pasta bake is just 15 minutes.

-Once the pasta is just barely cooked, you’ll mix it with the warmed sauce and bake for a thick, filling, and surprisingly light meal.
+Once the pasta is partially cooked, you’ll mix it with the warmed sauce and bake for a thick, filling, and surprisingly light meal.

 Store-bought pasta sauces are often loaded with salt and unpronounceable ingredients.